SDFournier/mvps-template-with-agent-improvements/docs/decision-log.md

 This document explains why key architectural choices were made.
 It is the source of truth for recurring decisions and trade-offs.

+## Purpose
+Summarize architectural decisions and link to ADRs.

+## Use when
+- You need a quick rationale for an architectural choice.
+- You are deciding whether to create a new ADR.

 ## ADR workflow
 - New architectural decisions should be captured as ADRs.
 - This log summarizes those ADRs and links to them.